 While raw plant-based foods add energy to the body, most other foods – including cooked plant-based food – rob the body of it.
 I’ll delve into this a bit further in a section below, but cooking denatures a lot of the beneficial chemistry and nutrition in plant-based foods, lowering the net energy in the food; in addition to that, digestion takes approximately 70% of our daily energy for its 4 part process of digestion, assimilation, and elimination.

 Other conventional foods in our culture, such as dairy and meat, are highly acidic to the body, and mostly only contain nutrition from the plants that the animal consumed.
-Likewise, if the animal products are not organic, it is likely that they are highly laden with chemicals, antibiotics, and any other commercial medicines regularly given to factory farm animals.
+Likewise, if the animal products are not organic, they are likely highly laden with chemicals, antibiotics, and any other commercial medicines that are regularly given to factory farm animals.

 In essence, meat is more suitable for carnivores, since they have short digestive tracts and stomachs whose hydrochloric acid is twice as acidic as that of humans to be able to quickly digest, assimilate, and eliminate their prey.
-And then, given how taxing the protein assimilation process is for carnivores, the body must rest for long stretches of time to have the energy to hunt again.
+And then, given how taxing the protein assimilation process is for carnivores, the body must rest for long periods to have the energy to hunt again.

 On the other hand, humans are built for plant-based foods, given their very long colon tract that is found in all frugivorous animals, such as the great apes.
 The size of the colon is meant to process and assimilate simple chemistry that is very nutritionally packed, so that it can stay longer in the digestive tract without putrefaction.
 That way, its nutrition can be absorbed adequately through the intestinal walls and keep the colon clean through fiber intake.